 Terms definitions

-We consider an Orthodox Elder any Elder whose teachings are in full communion with the preexisting Tradition of the Church (including the first seven Ecumenical Councils, the writings of the Holy Fathers and the liturgical services of the Church).
-In this respect, today’s teachings represent the “continuous form of the Holy Tradition”.
+An Elder refers to an ordained clergy or monastic figure—one who serves the local Orthodox Church and has been set apart for the ministry of the Word.
+We consider an Orthodox Elder to be anyone whose life and teachings are in full communion with the living Tradition of the Church: the first Seven Ecumenical Councils, the writings of the Holy Fathers, and the liturgical life of the Orthodox Church.
+In this sense, the teachings we share represent the ongoing continuity of Holy Tradition.

 Our mission